1854books/VCRM/README.md

 Tagore, Rabindranath.
 "Bharoto Bhagyo Bidhata."
 1911.

 ---.
 "The Morning Song of India."
 1919.

-The Buddha. *The Dhammapada.* Translated by Daw Mya Tin, Department for the Promotion and Propagation of the Sasana, 1993.

-Vyāsaḥ. *The Bhagavad Gita with the Commentary of Sri Sankaracharya.*
-Translated by Alladi Mahadeva Sastri, Samata Books, 1897.

----. *Mahābhāratam.* BORI Critical Edition, The Bhandarkar Oriental Research Institute, 1966, Vishnu S. Sukhtankar.

 Wachowski, Lana and Lilly Wachowski.
 "The Matrix."
 Warner Brothers, 1999.